 What is Gum Disease?

-Also known as periodontal disease, it is an inflammation of the gum line.
-There are 3 stages of this disease that if it goes untreated can lead to tooth loss and other health problems
+There are 3 stages of the disease and if these go untreated, it can lead to tooth loss and serious health problems.

 STAGE 1: GINGIVITIS

 The first stage of gum disease is gingivitis.
 It causes the gums to become red, swollen or tender bleeding easily when brushing or flossing.
 Gingivitis can be reversed if you maintain good oral hygiene by removing any calculus and build up around the teeth and the gums by doing regular scale and polishes, which can be done every 3/6 months depending on your dentist advice.